InjamulHaque1/eseba/README.md

 		Method 3(Worked for me):
 		for /f "tokens=1,* delims=^=" %i in ('pip freeze') do pip uninstall -y %i

-	Step 2:
-	  	Install the mentioned packages from the avobe list
+	Step 2:	Install the mentioned packages from the avobe list pip install django django-recaptcha pillow

 -----Error handling-----